Roman15SM/KosTorrentCli/README.md

 :white_check_mark: Implement download when piece size > 16kB (some peers has a standard block size as a 32kB instead of 16kb, therefore it is a little bit hard to figure out if you receive whole block before send "request" request to finish piece download)

-:arrow_forward: Implement immediate piece allocation on hard drive(for now it is in memory and allocated once all available pieces are downloaded).
+:white_check_mark: Implement immediate piece allocation on hard drive(for now it is in memory and allocated once all available pieces are downloaded).

-:white_square_button: Speed up process by serving each peer in a separate thread(Implement concurrent piece downloading).
+:arrow_forward: Speed up process by serving each peer in a separate thread(Implement concurrent piece downloading).

+:arrow_forward: Solve endless unchoke issue.

 :white_square_button: Make it asynchronious.